The 5 Types of Property Ownership: Individual Ownership, Joint Ownership, and Title by Contract

 What Is Tax on Transfer of Real Property Ownership?

 Transferring real property ownership usually requires paying taxes.
 Taxes can be imposed at the federal, state, and local levels.
 They are usually based on the type of the transferred property, its market value, and intended use.
 The transfer taxes are typically paid by the seller.
-In some cases, the seller and buyer make an agreement, according to which the taxes issues must be settled by the buyer.
+In some cases, the seller and buyer make an agreement, according to which the tax issues must be settled by the buyer.

 Remember that owning a property means that you’ll have to pay all the applicable taxes.
 The tax amount is determined by local officials and can be disputed by the owner.
 Property taxes can be reduced by different types of deductions.